lyz-code/blue-book/docs/linux_resilience.md

-Increasing the resilience of the servers is critical when hosting services for others.
-This is the roadmap I'm following for my servers.

 # Autostart services if the system reboots
 Using init system services to manage your services
 # Get basic metrics traceability and alerts